brahada/plaid-example/plaid-django-celery/README.md

 # Setting Up

-Clone the project on your system:
+Clone the project on your system.

 ## Setting Database